Estimate Time6 min

 As an old saying goes, "It's tough to make predictions, especially about the future."
 However, those investors whose portfolios are well diversified across a broad, global opportunity set may be best positioned to take advantage of future growth, slower though it may be.

-Mutual funds and ETFs can be used by investors who are interested in the diversification and long-term growth potential of global stocks and bonds and Fidelity's mutual fund screener can help you find global investment ideas.
+Mutual funds and ETFs can be used by investors who are interested in the diversification and long-term growth potential of global stocks and bonds and Fidelity's mutual fund screener1 can help you find global investment ideas.
 (Note: These results are illustrative and are not recommendations by Fidelity or the fund managers.)

 Interested in mutual funds?